 LFA, PNW would like to improve and expand programs, services, events and membership throughout our large three state region.
-Many areas of Idaho, Oregon and Washington are currently underserved in terms of lupus education, support and advocacy.
+Many areas of Oregon and Washington are currently underserved in terms of lupus education, support and advocacy.
 In the months and years ahead we will be working hard to correct this situation.

 We welcome your participation in the following committees:

 Put together Put on Purple at the Pier when we turn the Seattle Great Ferris Wheel purple, and other Put on Purple events throughout our three states.

 Assist in organizing local community programs that will provide updates on developments in research, treatment, and coping with lupus.

 Reach out to representatives at the local and state level about issues involving the lupus community.
 This includes coordinating letter writing campaigns, petitions, and face-to-face meetings with legislators and other government officials.